-- Using a sharp knife, make at least 30 small incisions all over the lamb.
-Push the garlic slices and rosemary into the incisions.
-If preparing in advance, cover the lamb well and refrigerate.
+Peel and finely slice 4 garlic cloves, then take your rosemary bunch, and pick off small sprigs.
+Using a sharp knife, make at least 30 small incisions all over the lamb, then push the garlic slices and rosemary into the incisions.

-- Roast for around 1 hour 45 minutes, turning the lamb over halfway through.
-Once cooked, remove the lamb, cover in foil and rest in a warm place for roughly 30 minutes.
+Scatter the carrot, onion, remaining garlic and rosemary in a large roasting tin.
+Pour in the wine and stock, then transfer the browned lamb into the tin, placed on top of the veg.
+Roast for around 1 hour and 45 minutes, turning the lamb over halfway through.
+Once cooked, remove the lamb from the oven, cover it in foil, and leave it to rest in a warm place for roughly 30 minutes.

-- While the lamb is resting, it’s time to make the gravy.
+While the lamb is resting, it’s time to make the gravy.
 Pour the tin of stock into a saucepan through a sieve, removing all the vegetables and herbs.
-Reduce the heat if you want to concentrate the flavour and skim off any fat that comes to the surface.
+Reduce the heat if you want to concentrate the flavour, and skim off any fat that comes to the surface.

 Remove the Aunt Bessie’s potatoes, parsnips and Yorkshires from their packaging and place them onto a baking tray.
 Cook according to the instructions on the packet, making sure to leave enough time while the lamb rests under the foil.
 For more information on how to cook Aunt Bessie’s products, have a look at our guides to making Yorkshire Puddings and roast potatoes.